-This course is designed for classroom teachers and support staff at all levels including Title I and special education teachers, reading specialists, and curriculum directors.
+This course is designed for classroom teachers and support staff at all levels including Title I and special education teachers, reading specialists, school psychologists, and curriculum directors.

 This course focuses on evidence-based instructional practices to promote word recognition, fluency, and comprehension along with procedures to assess children's development as they move from emergent literacy to learning to read and into the reading to learn stage.
 The influence of research upon teaching procedures and the selection and use of reading materials for instruction will also be considered.